Koch, Inc.: Koch-Glitsch

-Koch-Glitsch is an entity of Koch Industries.
-Koch-Glitsch engineers mass transfer and mist elimination equipment for refineries and chemical plants around the world.
+Koch-Glitsch is an entity of Koch, Inc. Koch-Glitsch engineers mass transfer and mist elimination equipment for refineries and chemical plants around the world.
 As world leaders in process systems, Koch-Glitsch has two joint ventures under its umbrella: The Eta Process Plant and Koch Modular Process Systems.

 Eta is the leading supplier of deaeration plants around the world, with over 400 plants worldwide.
 The majority of seawater deaeration plants supplied by Eta use vacuum stripping.

 Koch Modular Process Systems specializes in modular mass transfer systems.
 Typical applications for these systems include chemical purification, solvent recovery, and liquid-liquid extraction.
 Koch Modular Process Systems also runs a state-of-the-art pilot plant.

 Koch Minerals

-Koch Minerals, LLC through its subsidiaries, is one of the world's largest managers of dry-bulk commodities, and is also involved in oil and gas exploration and production, the production of oil field products, investments in steel and other markets.
+Koch Minerals, LLC through its subsidiaries, is one of the world's largest managers of dry-bulk commodities and is also involved in oil and gas exploration and production, the production of oil field products, investments in steel and other markets.